SpongePowered/SpongeDocs/source/workspace/text.rst

 Notepad++
 ~~~~~~~~~

-Notepad is, arguably, one of the most popular text editors.
+Notepad++ is, arguably, one of the most popular text editors.

 **Notepad++** can be downloaded for free from http://www.notepad-plus-plus.org/.